back to top

 spot_img

-The Archies vs Rang De Basanti: A Peppy and Political Retro Pop Blast
+The Archies vs Rang De Basanti: Retro Pop with a Political Twist

 Zoya Akhtar’s latest creation, “The Archies,” is more than just a star-studded debut for Shah Rukh Khan’s daughter Suhana, Amitabh Bachchan’s grandson Agastya, and Boney Kapoor’s daughter Khushi.
 This Netflix feature, wrapped in the festive ambiance of Christmas, unfolds as a peppy and political narrative, reminiscent of an era gone by and a reflection of the contemporary Indian socio-political landscape.